yorevs/homesetup/README.md

 ## Auto completions

-In addition to the normal bash <tab> complete, HomeSetup comes with another <shift+tab> complete.
-With this, you can iterate over the options provided by the complete function instead of just displaying them.
-For the sake of terminal opening performance, by default, HomeSetup does not load the completions.
-If you want to load them, issue the command `$ __hhs_load_completions`.
+In addition to the standard bash <tab> complete feature, HomeSetup introduces an enhanced completion functionality accessed through **<shift+tab>**.
+This feature allows you to iterate over the available options provided by the completion function, providing a more interactive experience.

+By default, HomeSetup _does not load the completions_ during terminal startup to optimize performance.
+However, if you wish to load the completions and utilize this enhanced feature, you can issue the following command in your terminal:
+`$ __hhs_load_completions`

+Executing this command will load the completions and enable the <shift+tab> complete functionality within HomeSetup.

 ### Bash completions